-With as many as seven million people living in regional Australia, the availability and access to current and local information about regional health and aged care programs and services can be a challenge.
+With as many as seven million people living in regional Australia, the availability and access to current and local information about rural and regional health programmes and services can be a challenge.

-Rural and Regional Health Australia provides advice to the public about needs, policies and service delivery in health and aged care in regional Australia.
+Rural and Regional Health Australia provides advice to the public about healthcare service delivery in regional Australia and provides links to information on aged care.

-Australians living in rural, regional and remote Australia, including Indigenous Australians, can access information on health programs and services in their local area by calling the Rural and Regional Health Australia Information Line on 1800 899 538*, emailing infoRRHA@ruralhealthaustralia.gov.au or writing to:
+Australians living in rural, regional and remote Australia, including Indigenous Australians, can access information on health programs and services in their local area by contacting the Department of Health, visiting the Rural and Regional Health Australia website, or writing to:

 Rural and Regional Health Australia

 The Rural and Regional Health Australia website provides place-based information that will allow consumers, providers and planners, including Medicare Locals in regional Australia, to search for information about Commonwealth health programs and services.

 National Strategic Framework for Rural and Remote HealthThe National Strategic Framework for Rural and Remote Health promotes a national approach to policy, planning, design and delivery of health services in rural and remote communities.